Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/README.md

 | 0 | POINT (122906.402 487497.569) | 1  | 12.31%       |

 ### **get_greenspace_percentage**
 This function calculates the percentage of area that is covered by greenspaces.
-Users should provide PoIs in a vector file format, ideally with a projected Coordinate Reference System (CRS).
+Users should provide PoIs either in a vector file format or geodataframe, ideally with a projected Coordinate Reference System (CRS).

 Additionally, users may provide a vector file which contains greenspace geometries.
 These geometries should solely come in polygon/multipolygon format since areas cannot be calculated from point geometries.
 If the file is not provided, greenspaces will be extracted from [OpenStreetMap](https://osmnx.readthedocs.io/en/stable/).
 Suitable Urban Greenspaces meet the following requirements, as indicated by [Bart Breekveldt](https://github.com/Spatial-Data-Science-and-GEO-AI-Lab/Urban_Greenspace_Accessibility):
 1. Tags represent an area